edvin/tornadofx-guide/part2/Workspaces.md

 When a view is docked, the title of the Workspace will match the title of that view.
 There is also a heading text in the workspace that by default shows the same text as the title.
 The heading can be overriden by assigning to the `heading` variable or binding to the `headingProperty` property.
-If you want to completely remove the heading, augment the workspace with `workspace.headingContainer.removeFromParent()` or just hide it.
+If you want to completely remove the heading, augment the workspace with `workspace.headingContainer.hide()` or just hide it.
 You can also put whatever nodes you want inside the heading container.
 You saw this trick in the CRM screenshot, where a Gravator icon was placed to the left of the customer name.

 Important: Modifications to the workspace must be made from `onDock`.
 Trying to modify the Workspace from `init` will likely fail, as the workspace is not guaranteed to be available while `init` is running.
+You can not change the enable/disable state of native workspace buttons, as the workspace manages these internally based on the properties of the currently docked view.

 ## Dynamic elements in the ToolBar